-Car rental in Italy is undoubtedly the best way to explore the secret places, quaint country villages, and out of the way hill towns of the Italian countryside.
+Car rental in Italy is undoubtedly the best way to explore the secret places, quaint country villages, and out-of-the hill towns of the Italian countryside.
 Unless, of course, you are great on a bike!

 Trains in Italy (read our guide to the top 10 train journeys) are excellent and affordable, but they're really only ideal if you are visiting the towns and cities.